akosiorek/hart/README.md

 * scipy==0.18.1

 ## Demo
 The notebook `scripts/demo.ipynb` contains a demo, which shows how to evaluate tracker on an arbitrary image sequence.
-By default, it runs on images located in `imgs` folder.
+By default, it runs on images located in `imgs` folder and uses a pretrained model.
 Before running the demo please download AlexNet weights first (described in the Training section).